 “A day to enjoy great food and enjoy great company.”

-What Burger King, and that group of faceless ad executives in New York high rises, are selling us isn’t, however, great food or good company.
-Leave the grill cold and give in to burgers, fries, and a new series of “barbecue” like sandwiches is the message here.
+What Burger King and a group of faceless ad executives in New York high rises are selling us isn’t great food or good company.
+Instead, they tell us to leave the grill cold and eat burgers, fries, and a new series of “barbecue” like sandwiches.
 After all, who really has time to spend cooking with the family?
-Parents who lament the loss of connection with their kids can’t complain if this is how they spend dinner time, let alone “BBQ Day”.
+Parents who lament the loss of connection with their kids can’t complain if this is how they spend dinner time, let alone “BBQ Day.”

-When I started writing about barbecue, long ago, I thought of it as a fun and frivolous pursuit; a distraction from the monotony of my then day job.
+When I first started writing about barbecue, I thought of it as a fun and frivolous pursuit, a distraction from the monotony of my then, day job.
 Not long afterward, I received an email from a man looking to purchase a grill for his family.
-Never having owned one, he needed some direction on what to buy and how to go about putting together a family barbecue.
+Never having owned one, he needed some direction on what to buy and how to put together a family barbecue.
 Yes, barbecue is many things.
 Most purists will tell you it has nothing to do with gas grills and burgers, and they are missing the point.
 What this man wanted was a way to connect with his two teenage children.
-He asked, in almost desperation, for the formula to make a Saturday family gathering that might help to hold together his family who had just recently lost a wife and mother.
+He asked, in almost desperation, for the formula to create a Saturday barbecue that might help hold his family together after the recent loss of his wife.
 I never thought of the backyard cookout as a frivolous activity again.

-Maybe it is this that put such a bad taste in my mouth when I first saw Burger King’s “BBQ Day” commercial.
-To me, the very idea, that instead of gathering around the grill we should gather in the car for takeout, was worse than distasteful.
+Maybe it is his story that put such a bad taste in my mouth when I saw the Burger King’s “BBQ Day” commercial.
+Not gathering around the grill, but rather, gathering in the car for takeout seemed worse than distasteful.
 It was downright un-American; inhuman.

-Maybe those lazy and idyllic days of summer are a myth, but isn’t it the mythic that we aspire to?
-It is too easy to give in to convenience, that greatest of the deadly sins of our time.
-If you could construct a narrative for your children, wouldn’t it be filled with the summer evenings gathered around the fire?
-Wouldn’t it be better to take the time and effort to prepare your own BBQ Day, even if it isn’t perfect, instead of getting it from a teenager at a drive up window?
-Your children won’t remember you driving to Burger King, but they will remember you firing up the grill and the good times spent there.
+Perhaps those lazy and idyllic days of summer are a myth, but it is a myth that we work hard to achieve.
+It is too easy to give in to convenience, one of the deadliest sins of our time.
+If you could construct a narrative for your children, shouldn’t it be filled with summer evenings gathered around the fire?
+Wouldn’t it be better to take the time and effort to prepare your own BBQ Day?
+Even if it isn’t perfect, it’s much better than getting it from a drive up window.
+Your children won’t remember your trip to Burger King, but they will remember you firing up the grill and the good times you spent together as a family.